 - Very weak flush.
 Excessively slow flushing is caused due to deposition of minerals and dirt which blocks the flow of water beneath the rim.
 You can remove the partial blockage by scrubbing with a wire brush and white vinegar below the rim.
 Check the flush system after cleaning.

 - Incessant flushing.
 Constant flushing is a serious problem too as it leads to excessive water loss and higher water bills.
 In this case, you must ensure the float arm and the ball is working smoothly without any obstructions.

 - Dysfunctional fill valve.
 Fill valve failure is another reason why the tank is not filling.
 If you don’t hear the sound of running water when pressing the handle, the ball cock is the one responsible.
 Don’t over-tighten the fill-valve nut while attaching to the tank or the tank might suddenly crack.
-If you do it yourself, chances are you might flood the bathroom.
-So, it’s recommended to call in an expert.[/bullet_list]
+If you do it yourself, chances are you might flood the premises, so you better call a blocked toilet plumber.

 - There are two main components of the toilet that could hinder its function – the flush mechanism and the drainage;

 - Knowing how to do small fixes on either of them will ensure the longevity of your toilet bowl.
 For that you need to lift the tank lid and make sure the flapper, fill valve, chain and water pressure are working properly;